Ubykh phonology: Vowels

 Even with so few vowels, there are many vowel allophones, affected by the secondary articulation of the consonants that surround them.
-Eleven basic phonetic vowels appear, mostly derived from the two phonemic vowels adjacent to labialised or palatalised consonants.
+Eleven basic phonetic vowels appear, mostly derived from the two phonemic vowels adjacent to labialized or palatalized consonants.
 The phonetic vowels are /[a e i o u ə]/ and /[aː eː iː oː uː]/.
 In general, the following rules apply: